-(1-3).
-There are two overlapping isoforms of NEAT1 transcribed from the same promoter: NEAT1_1 of 3.7 kb and NEAT1_2 of 22.3 kb (2-4).
-NEAT1_2 is indispensable for paraspeckle formation and is generated when the polyadenylation signal, and thus termination of the NEAT1_1 transcript, is suppressed by a heterogeneous nuclear ribonucleoprotein kinasedependent mechanism (4).
-Unlike NEAT1 1, the 3' end of NEAT1_2 is not polyadenylated but is processed by RNase P cleavage and subsequently stabilized through formation of a triple helical structure (3, 5, 6).
-Whereas NEAT1_1 is highly expressed in many tissues in mice, the expression patterns of NEAT1_2, and consequently the presence of paraspeckles, are more restricted (7).
+NEAT1 (Nuclear Enriched Abundant Transcript 1) is a highly abundant long non-coding RNA (lncRNA) that is essential for the formation of specific nuclear bodies called paraspeckles (1-3).
+There are two overlapping isoforms of NEAT1 transcribed from the same promoter: NEAT1\1 of 3.7 kb and NEAT1\2 of 22.3 kb (2-4).
+NEAT1\2 is indispensable for paraspeckle formation and is generated when the polyadenylation signal, and thus termination of the NEAT1\1 transcript, is suppressed by an hnRNPK-dependent mechanism (4).
+Unlike NEAT1\1, the 3' end of NEAT1\2 is not polyadenylated, but processed by RNAse P cleavage and subsequently stabilized through formation of a triple helical structure (3,5,6).
+Whereas NEAT1 1 is highly expressed in many tissues in mice, the expression pattern of NEAT1\2, and consequently the presence of paraspeckles, are more restricted (7).
 Recently, NEAT1 was found to be required for mammary gland development and lactation in mice (8).
-NEAT1 also has a critical role in corpus luteum formation (9).
+NEAT1 has also a critical role in corpus luteum formation (9).
 Even though the function of NEAT1 is still not fully understood, several reports have suggested that increased NEAT1 expression regulates the expression of certain genes by sequestering specific mRNAs and proteins into paraspeckles (10-12).
-NEAT1 expression is up-regulated in response to different cellular stresses, including viral infections, proteasome inhibition, oncogene-induced replication stress, and hypoxia (11-17).
-Emerging evidence suggests that NEAT1 plays a cytoprotective role, as cells deficient of NEAT1 display increased sensitivity toward stress-induced cell death (11, 15).
-In line with this, NEAT1 was found to be transcriptionally activated by HIF2 α in response to hypoxia in cancer cells and, more recently, reported as a p53 target gene that prevents replication stress and DNA damage induced by mutagenic agents and oncogenes (13, 15, 18, 19).
-Interestingly, high levels of NEAT1 are associated with tumorigenic characteristics and poor clinical outcome in several human cancers (13, 15, 20).
+NEAT1 expression is upregulated in response to different cellular stresses including viral infections, proteasome inhibition, oncogene-induced replication stress, and hypoxia (11-17).
+Emerging evidences suggest that NEAT1 plays a cytoprotective role, as cells deficient of NEAT1 display increased sensitivity towards stress-induced cell death (11,15).
+In line with this, NEAT1 was found to be transcriptionally activated by HIF2 $\alpha$ in response to hypoxia in cancer cells, and more recently, reported as a p53 target gene that prevents replication stress and DNA damage induced by mutagenic agents and oncogenes (13,15,18,19).
+Interestingly, high levels of NEAT1 are associated with tumorigenic characteristics and poor clinical outcome in several human cancers (13,15,20).